27410/27410-2020-group-project-group-2-gsm-c-glutamicum/README.md

 ## Project summary (<300 words)
 Describe the overall aim of your project and what you have achieved.

 The aim of this project is to design a cell factory for the production of putrescine, a four-carbon compound that is commonly used as a monomer to synthesize polymers.
 Putrescine is a useful chemical with a wide range of applications, ranging from the textile industry to the pharmaceutical sector.
-There is an increasing
+Today putrescine is produced using chemical synthesis, but there is an increasing demand for more sustainable production methods such as bio

 The project considers the application of the following chassis: the gram-positive bacterium Corynebacterium glutamicum (C. glutamicum) and the gram-negative bacterium Escherichia coli (E. coli), which represent their respective advantages and disadvantages when applied as a cell factory.
 The decision was to use E. coli as the cell factory due to its more readily available genome-scale metabolic (GSM) model.